hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

   </p>
 </details>

-### Moving tracks
+### Move tracks

 Oftentimes, just because you loaded some tracks, that doesn't mean that they are arranged in the order that you would like them to be in.
-IN order to change the order of the tracks we will left-click on the track where the track's name is located and move it to where you'd like to se it.
+In order to change the order of the tracks we will left-click on the track where the track's name is located and drag to move it to where you'd like to see it.
 This process is visualized in the GIF below:

 <p align="center">
 <img src="../img/IGV_move_track.gif"  width="800">